Simplicial Ricci Flow: Curvature of a Piecewise--Flat -Dimensional Simplicial Geometry

 This tensor is defined along some basis vector, ${\pmb e_b}$ in the tangent space.
 This basis vector defines a common set of area bivectors for circumnavigation, i.e. ${\pmb \Sigma}=\sigma^{cb} {\pmb e}_c \wedge {\pmb e}_b$, one for each, $c\ne b$ .
 In the previous section we defined the $Rm_h$ in RC on the dual Voronoi areas, $h^*=\sigma^*_{d-2}\in{\mathcal S}^*$ of the hybrid cell, $V_{h}$.
 Each edge, $\lambda=\sigma^*_{d-1}\in{\mathcal S}^*$, is a common bounding edge of $d(d-1)/2$ of these dual polygons, $h^*$.
 It is therefore natural to define a simplicial Ricci tensor, $Rc_\lambda$, along these dual edges, $\lambda$.
 In this sense the trace of the $Rm$ is a suitable sum over each of these Voronoi ares, $h^*$ sharing edge $\lambda$.
 We illustrate this in Fig.~\ref{Fig:Rclambda} for the case of three dimensions.

-We construct the Ricci tensor, $Rc_\lambda$ , associated to a dual edge $\lambda$ by properly tracing over each of the Ricci tensors, $Rc_h$, defined associated with each Voronoi polygon, $h^*$, containing dual edge $\lambda$.
+We construct the Ricci tensor, $Rc_\lambda$ , associated to a dual edge $\lambda$ by properly tracing over each of the Ricci tensors, $Rc^{(hyb)}_h$, defined in association with each Voronoi polygon, $h^*$, containing dual edge $\lambda$.
 The trace, or sum, will be over all $h^*$ restricted to $\lambda$, or $h^*{}_{|\lambda}$.
 The trace is accomplished using a weighted average as described for RC in \cite{M:1997,MM:2008,AMM:2011} and independently in discrete exterior calculus by \cite{Hirani:2005}.
-Here one considers $Rc_\lambda$ to be uniformly distributed over the hybrid $d$-volume of the simplicial lattice associated with edge $V_\lambda$ and integrates this over this volume.
+Here one considers the component of the Ricci tensor associated to the hybrid cell, $Rc_\lambda$, to be uniformly distributed over the hybrid $d$-volume of the simplicial lattice associated with edge $V_\lambda$ and integrates this over this volume.
 This integrated tensor can be identified with the trace of the familiar hinge-based expression for simplicial Riemann tensor, $Rm_h$ in Eq.~\ref{Eq:Rch} with the inclusion of a proper weighting factor.
 In particular,

 where,

 Hence,

 In constructing $Rc_\lambda$ we make use of reduced hybrid blocks, $V_{h^* \lambda}$, as well as reduced hinge volumes, $h^*_\lambda$ which are illustrated in the case of $d=4$ in Fig.~\ref{Fig:Vlamstarh}.
 In general, the reduced hybrid $d$-volume, $V_{h^* \lambda}$, is the fraction of the set of points interior to the hybrid $d$-volume, $V_{h^*}$ that are closest to the dual edge, $\lambda$.
 This provides a decomposition of the hybrid cell into reduced hybrid cells,